 Once you have a good understanding of the interface, you can easily turn off the tooltips by clicking the “i” button on the top right of the screen.

 On the most basic level, astrophotography imaging software is used to control your DSLR or CCD camera.
 The application connects directly to your camera and provides an advanced interface to automate the exposure sequences.

-My first experience using a dedicated software for deep sky imaging was BackyardEOS.
+My first experience using dedicated software for deep sky imaging was BackyardEOS.
 Making the jump from Canon EOS Utilities to BYEOS for camera control was an eye-opener.
-Not only could I run a series of events, but it had astrophotography specific tools for focusing and framing my object, and a lot more.
+Not only could I run a series of events, but it had astrophotography-specific tools for focusing and framing my object, and a lot more.